-Connecticut has adopted the Next Generation Science Standards (NGSS).
+Connecticut recently adopted the Next Generation Science Standards (NGSS).
 The NGSS call for a three-dimensional approach to science instruction, which represents a significant transition from the previous Connecticut Science Frameworks.
 Effective implementation of these new standards demands a great deal of collaboration and patience as educators work through this transition.
-South Windsor expects to complete the transition of grade K-12 science curriculum to the NGSS over the next two years.
+South Windsor expects to fully transition grades K-12 to the NGSS over the next two to four years.